Working Holiday IEC Visa For Canadians

 Working Holiday Visa for Canadians: Insurance Requirements

-Depending on the country that you are choosing to travel to, there may be no insurance required to enter the country.
-IEC visa holders coming into Canada are required to buy private travel insurance and keep it in place for their entire stay in Canada, regardless of whether they become covered under provincial health care.
+Depending on the country you choose to travel to, you may not need insurance to enter.
+However, IEC visa holders coming into Canada are required to buy private travel insurance and keep it in place for their entire stay, regardless of whether they become covered under provincial health care.

 The quote engine on the left-hand side of this page allows Canadian travellers to get a free instant quote and view a list of available policies.
 There are two options: